esitarski/CrossMgr/README.md

 ...from the command prompt.

-CrossMgrImpinj, TagReadWriter, CrossMgrAlien, CrossMgrVideo, and SeriesMgr follow the same install process.
+CrossMgrImpinj, TagReadWriter, CrossMgrAlien, CrossMgrVideo, SeriesMgr, PointsRaceMgr and SprintMgr follow the same install process.

 Alternative, setup a desktop icon to call it directly.

-## Building Cross Manager
+## Building Cross Manager (for developers)

 There are two scripts to build CrossMgr and the associated tools.
 One for Linux/Mac and one for Windows.
 Each platform has a build script to install the dependancies, build the binaries for the application, and package the programs.